Sleepful/fractales-en-prolog/README.md

 # Fractal pictures in prolog

-Impletend with the grafic library *Prologo*.
+Impletend with the graphic library *Prologo*.

 The main source file is `\Fractal-Vargas-Jose.pl`, at the end of this file you can find the code of a library called *ProLOGO* that implements turtle grafics for prolog.